Len Fairclough: Adamson's behaviour

 The character was absent between October and December 1969, as Peter Adamson was suspended for two months without pay to deal with his alcoholism.
 H.V.
 Kershaw made the decision after Adamson was so inebriated during the recording of a scene that, for the first time in the programme's history not due to a technical problem, the scene had to be remounted the following week so that close-ups could be shot which were then edited into the previous week's footage.

 Adamson's drinking had been a continuing problem behind the scenes.
 Bill Podmore, who directed the episode in question, says: "Peter had been pretty tipsy on set many times before but we had always got away with it and I don't think a single viewer ever suspected.
 If they did, they let it pass.
 Harry Kershaw was not prepared to be so generous this time.
 For him it was the last straw."
 Kershaw: "Peter Adamson's drunkenness hung around like an albatross around the programme's neck and my responsibilities as producer were beginning to weigh very heavily indeed ...
 At each story conference during this period we would include the character in our projected plots, hoping that Peter Adamson's problem would miraculously disappear.
 This was wishful thinking at its most stupid and it rapidly became evident as matters grew worse that drastic action needed to be taken."
 On Adamson's reaction to his suspension, "His immediate reaction, as I recall it, was to call me a crafty bastard ...
 He had always banked on Granada's reluctance to tear up three months of planning and get rid of him.
 The cunning which leads alcoholics to hide their bottles in inaccessible places had led him to believe that his financial future at least was secure and the shattering of this belief was in fact the first step towards his recovery."
 Kershaw wrongly claims that the suspension occurred in 1964) According to Kershaw and Podmore, Adamson beat the bottle at the first attempt.

 Departure

 Len's last appearance before Adamson's leave of absence in Episode 2307 stood as the character's swansong, and seven months later he was killed off, dying off-screen in a motorway collision while returning home from his hitherto secret mistress Marjorie Proctor.
 "Of course the public saw this as another twist of the knife," said Bill Podmore, "and Peter traded on their sympathy.
-He had been a professional actor long enough to realise that if a character of Len's fame was to be killed off, the sacrifice would only be made with the help of the most dramatic story-line possible.
+He had been a professional actor long enough to realise that if a character of Len's fame was to be killed off, the sacrifice would only be made with the help of the most dramatic storyline possible.
 Instead he chose to believe that Coronation Street had taken revenge for his shame."
 Writers John Stevenson and Adele Rose back up Podmore's claim that Len cheating on Rita was motivated only by the objective of maximum drama.